-On the sidewalk Mishka was bumping into the pedestrians and was chased out into the middle of the street, where the snow was brown and pasty like sand.
+On the sidewalk Mishka was bumping into pedestrians and was chased out into the middle of the street, where the snow was brown and pasty, like sand.
 The heavy stack dug into his back, making him stagger; the passing cab drivers shouted at him, and when he remembered how far he still had to go, he became afraid and thought he was going to die.
 He took the bundle off his shoulders, and, looking at it, started to cry.

 “Why are you crying?” asked a passer-by.

 Mishka kept crying.
 Soon a crowd gathered, and then came a grumpy policeman with saber and pistol, took Miskha and his books, and drove them all on a cab back to the station.